 BANT (Budget, Authority, Need, Timeline): A sales qualification framework used to identify and pursue the most qualified prospects based on their Budget, Authority, Needs, and Timeline.

-22 Operations & Logistics Acronyms in E-commerce
+28 Operations & Logistics Acronyms in Ecommerce

 Operations and logistics involve complex and critical processes that ensure the efficient movement of goods and management of inventory.